 Cybelle Fox received a B.A. in history and economics from UC San Diego in 1997 and a Ph.D. in sociology and social policy from Harvard University in 2007.
 Her main research interests include race and ethnic relations, the American welfare state, immigration, historical sociology, and political sociology.
-In her new book, Three Worlds of Relief (Princeton University Press, 2012), Fox compares the incorporation of blacks, Mexicans, and European immigrants in the American welfare system from the Progressive Era to the New Deal.
-Her next project focuses on the politics of extending or withholding social welfare assistance to non-citizens from the New Deal to the present.
+Her most recent book, Three Worlds of Relief (Princeton University Press, 2012), compares the incorporation of blacks, Mexicans, and European immigrants in the American welfare system from the Progressive Era to the New Deal.
+Fox won six book awards for Three Worlds of Relief, including the 2012 C. Wright Mills Award from the Society for the Study of Social Problems.
+Her next book project focuses on the rise of citizenship and legal status restrictions in American social welfare policy from the New Deal to the present.
 Her work has appeared in the American Behavioral Scientist, American Journal of Sociology, Sociology of Education, Political Science Quarterly, and Sociological Methods and Research.
 She is also co-author of Rampage: The Social Roots of School Shootings (Basic Books, 2004).

 2012.
 Three Worlds of Relief: Race, Immigration, and the American Welfare State from the Progressive Era to the New Deal.
 Princeton, NJ: Princeton University Press.

 2004.
 Rampage: The Social Roots of School Shootings. (with Katherine Newman, David Harding, Jal Mehta and Wendy Roth).
 New York: Basic Books.

 2013.
 “Immigration, Political Participation and Redistributive Social Policy.” (with Irene Bloemraad and Christel Kesler) In Immigration and Poverty, David Card and Steven Raphael (eds.)
 New York: Russell Sage Foundation.